Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Overcharging the black hole with the charged massive scalar field

 can destroy the event horizon.
 Since scalar field belongs to this mode, the metric function $\Delta'_{\text{min}}$ is the largest.
-Thus, if this wave mode cannot overcharge the near-extremal black hole, all the wave modes cannot overcharge the black hole either.
+Thus, the near-extremal black hole can be destroyed unless this mode of the scalar field can overcharge the black hole.

 We shoot a wave with the mode $(\omega_0, m=0) $ into the near-extremal $4D$ charged EGB black hole.
 Then, the minimal value of the metric function is

 Since the time interval is infinitesimal and $dt\sim \epsilon$.
 Then, we have